 Cardstock – You can obvious make these cards with whatever colors you please.
 I just find the non-textured cardstock to hold up a bit better for more intricate designs.

-Tips for Making Cricut Cards
+Tips for Making These Male birthday cards

 I like to use the light grip mat for most cardstock projects.
 I feel like something has happened to the Standard grip green mats lately and they are too sticky.
 It is nearly impossible to get the smaller scraps off the green mat efficiently.